nobias-fht/advanced-scripting/docs/course/pipelines/advanced_segmentation/instances_to_rois.md

+---
+tags:
+  - pipeline
+  - labkit
+---
-#Converting intstances to ROIs
+# Converting instances to ROIs

 Unfortunately, there isn't a very easy way to convert these instances into ROIs without using a plugin.
 This is a situation where you're probably better off using a programming language that isn't Fiji macro (cough, :snake:, cough).
 However, we can work around this limitation.

-One thing we could do since each nucleus is now labelled with a different intensity value is threshold our images, starting with the first label (isolating that cell), converting this to an ROI, adding it to the ROI manager, and then repeating for the second label and so on.
+One thing we could do since each nucleus is now labelled with a different intensity value is threshold our images, starting with the first label (isolating that cell), converting this to a ROI, adding it to the ROI manager, and then repeating for the second label and so on. :wheel:

 Sounds incredibly tedious, doesn't it?
 Well that's why we have automation.
-Let's do it!
+Let's do it! :muscle:

-??? question "Add to the end of your script code to duplicate the segmented image, threshold the first label (with a value of 1), convert this area to a masl and add it to the ROI manager (don't forget to close this thresholded image since we won't need it anymore).
-Hint: The code to set the threshold is `setThreshold(min_value, max_value);`"
+??? example "Add to the end of your script code to duplicate the segmented image, threshold the first label (with a value of 1), convert this area to a mask and add it to the ROI manager (don't forget to close this thresholded image since we won't need it anymore). *Hint*: The code to set the threshold is `setThreshold(min_value, max_value);`"

     ```javascript hl_lines="7 8 9 10 11 12 13"
     splitAndRenameChannels("path/to/test/file");
-    classifier_path = "path/to/classifier";
+    classifier_path = "path/to/classifier.classifier";
     selectWindow("DAPI");
     run("Segment Image With Labkit", "segmenter_file=" + classifier_path + " use_gpu=false");
     run("Area Opening", "pixel=50");